-Because of your interest in creative writing we will be pleased to offer you a creative writing scholarship based on your GPA and ACT scores.
+The foundation of your financial aid award will be your academic scholarship, which is determined by your GPA and ACT score.
 After your portfolio review, you may be eligible for additional aid based on your performance level and family financial need.

 Here are the specific steps you need to follow:

 - Apply to Belhaven so that we can begin the process for you to be accepted to the University.